Want to know more about the rumored Apple Glasses? Check out our Why Apple Glasses Are The Next iPhone for more details.

 #5 — Prescription Lens Option

 According to another leak from Prosser, the Apple Glasses will probably be available with a prescription lens option.
-Which is an absolute dream and I personally never got used to the Google glasses and I’m extremely myopic, no pun intended.
+This is an absolute dream and I personally never got used to the Google glasses and I’m extremely myopic, no pun intended.

 - If this feature will be made available, it only furthers the argument that Apple is designing these AR glasses for everyday use.
 First, it’ll replace your eyeglasses, then it’ll replace your smartphone.